Veslemøy's Song

 Veslemøy's Song is a 2018 Canadian dramatic short film directed by Sofia Bohdanowicz.
 A continuation of her 2016 film Never Eat Alone, the film stars Deragh Campbell as Audrey Benac, a young woman attempting to research and recover the history of a largely forgotten female violinist and composer, Kathleen Parlow, who had taught Audrey's grandfather.

-The film premiered at the Locarno Film Festival on August 7, 2018.
-It screened at the 2018 Toronto International Film Festival, and was named by the festival to its annual year-end Canada's Top Ten list.
+The film has its world premiere at the Locarno Film Festival on August 7, 2018.
+It subsequently screened at the 2018 Toronto International Film Festival, and was named by the festival to its annual year-end Canada's Top Ten list.